zephyrproject-rtos/zephyr/samples/subsys/display/cfb_shell/README.rst

 .. zephyr:code-sample:: cfb-shell-sample
-   :name: Character Framebuffer shell module
+   :name: Compact Framebuffer Subsystem shell module
-   :relevant-api: monochrome_character_framebuffer
+   :relevant-api: compact_framebuffer_subsystem

-   Use the CFB shell module to interact with a monochrome display.
+   Use the CFB shell module to interact with a display.

 Overview
 ********
-This is a simple shell module that exercises displays using the Character Framebuffer subsystem.
+This is a simple shell module that exercises displays using the Compact Framebuffer (CFB) subsystem.

 Building and Running
 ********************